Anisotropic spaces and nil-automorphisms: Anisotropic spaces

 As mentioned earlier, \(M\) is a fiber bundle over a torus.
 The \emph{abelianization} of the Heisenberg group $\bH$, defined by $\bH^{ab} = \bH / [\bH,\bH]$, is isomorphic to $\bR^2$.
 The abelianization of the lattice is defined as $\Gamma^{ab} = \Gamma / [\Gamma,\Gamma].$ Thus there is a natural projection

+where $\pi(x,y,z) = (x,y)$.
 (See e.g., \cite{AGH63} for these and related details.)
-It is known that the followings are equivalent: \begin{enumerate} \item The flow $(\varphi_t^\dw)_{t\in\bR}$ on $M$ is minimal; \item The projected flow $(\pi \circ \varphi_t^\dw)_{t\in\bR}$ on $\bT^{2}$ is an irrational linear flow. \end{enumerate} Since \(\Phi\) is partially hyperbolic, the projection onto $\bT^{2}$ is a hyperbolic automorphism.
-This implies that the vector field \(\dw\) tangent to invariant unstable manifolds have irrational slope on $\bT^{2}$, consequently $(\varphi_t^\dw)_{t\in\bR}$ is minimal.
+It is known that the following are equivalent: \begin{enumerate} \item The flow $(\varphi_t^\dw)_{t\in\bR}$ on $M$ is minimal; \item The projected flow $(\pi \circ \varphi_t^\dw)_{t\in\bR}$ on $\bT^{2}$ is an irrational linear flow. \end{enumerate} Since \(\Phi\) is partially hyperbolic, the projection onto $\bT^{2}$ is a hyperbolic automorphism.
+This implies that the vector field \(\dw\) tangent to invariant unstable manifolds has irrational slope on $\bT^{2}$, consequently $(\varphi_t^\dw)_{t\in\bR}$ is minimal.
 In particular each leaf of the \(\dw\)-foliation is dense.
 The same result is also true for the leaves of \(\dv\)-foliation.

 \begin{remark} As a fundamental domain for \(M\) we can choose \([0,1) \times [0,1) \times [0,1/K)\).
 The identifications of the edges are\footnote{In order to obtain the identifications we observe that \((1,0,0) * (0,y,z) = (1,y,z+y)\), \((0,1,0) * (x,0,z) = (x,1,z)\), \((0,0,1/K) * (x,y,0) = (x,y,1/K)\).}